eaperkowski/2025_TT_psf/logs/TT25_activities_log.md

 # Trillium Trail Plant-Soil Feedback Experiment Daily Activities Log

+## Monday 12/2/2025
+- Some Trillium showing signs of burns?
+- Dark adapted fluorescence measurements taken on a few Trillium (2 health, and 2 unhealth looking) individuals from each treatment are measured.

+## Friday 11/28/2025
+- Some Trillium showing signs of chlorosis

 ## Wendesday 11/12/2025
 - Fertilizing treatment for Trillium individuals initiated
      - accidently pre-fertilized 4 Maianthemum (2776, 682, 6463, 5607)